mcuntz/partialwrap/docs/source/userguide.rst

    res = opt.minimize(rastrigin_f90wrap, x0, method='BFGS')

-The compiled Fortran needs about 5 ms when run in a :mod:`subprocess`, which is about one tenth of the overhead of the wrapper function :func:`partialwrap.exe_wrapper`.
+The compiled Fortran needs about 5 ms when run in a :mod:`subprocess`, which is about one tenth of the overhead of the wrapper function :func:`~partialwrap.wrappers.exe_wrapper`.
 Very fast executables can hence be minimized in several seconds using ``partialwrap`` (about 4 seconds in the case of the two-dimensional Rastrigin function) and the gradient-based methods of :mod:`scipy`, or in several minutes with global search algorithms such as Differential Evolution (1.5 minutes in case of the